 Conservative treatments for spondylosis at L5

 Initially, treatment for almost any degenerative spine condition will focus on relieving pain, stiffness and other discomfort.
 Treatment focuses on symptom relief because most spinal degeneration cannot be reversed or healed.
 Many spinal joint or disc problems will stop hurting over a period of months or weeks through the use of non-surgical treatment methods, so work with your physician to design a multidisciplinary plan that works for you.
-He or she may suggest hot or cold therapy, physical therapy, aquatic therapy or pain medication to address spondylosis.
+A physician may suggest hot or cold therapy, physical therapy, aquatic therapy or pain medication to address spondylosis.

 Only a small percentage of individuals with common degenerative spinal conditions will require surgery to achieve pain relief.
-If you fall into this category, you should know that open spine operations are not your only options.
+If you fall into this category, you should know that traditional open spine operations are not your only options.
 Laser Spine Institute offers a variety of minimally invasive decompression and fusion procedures for spondylosis patients.
 Contact us today for a free review of your MRI or CT scan.